20 Examples of Funny Translation Fails in Advertising

 When General Motors introduced the Chevy Nova in South America, the company was unaware that the Spanish expression “No Va” means “It won’t go”.

-The Honda Jazz was initially named “Fitta” until someone within Honda discovered that “fitta” is a vulgar word that refers to a woman’s genitals in Swedish.
-The slogan was supposed to be ‘The all-new Fitta, small on the outside, big on the inside.’
+The Honda Jazz “Fitta” kept is name until someone within Honda discovered that “fitta” is a vulgar word that refers to a woman’s genitals in Swedish.
+The slogan-that-never-was read ‘The all-new Fitta, small on the outside, big on the inside.’

 15. Mc Donald’s